 You can recall Bitcoin.
 It was the first digital representation of a tradeable/transferable asset on blockchain.
 You can introduce your own crypto like Bitcoin for sure, but why do people need it?

 Ethereum was a brilliant idea.
 It brought us an advanced ecosystem for decentralized applications with its smart contracts concept.
 Ethereum has its own complex economy that is powered by Ether.

-I know what you are thinking: you’d like to create an economics that is powered by your token like Ethereum did.
+I know what you are thinking: you’d like to create an economics that is powered by your token as Ethereum did.
 You can imagine how the price per token raises as well as your product adoption in the market.
-That is what those guys in suits tell us from the stage on cryptocurrency conferences.
+That is what those guys in suits tell us from the stage at cryptocurrency conferences.